internxt/cli/README.md

 ```
 USAGE
-  $ internxt create-folder [--json] [-n] [-n <value>] [-f <value>]
+  $ internxt create-folder [--json] [-x] [-n <value>] [-i <value>]

 FLAGS
-  -f, --id=<value>    The ID of the folder where the new folder will be created.
+  -i, --id=<value>    The ID of the folder where the new folder will be created.
 Defaults to your root folder if not
                       specified.
   -n, --name=<value>  The new name for the folder

 HELPER FLAGS
-  -n, --non-interactive  Prevents the CLI from being interactive.
+  -x, --non-interactive  Prevents the CLI from being interactive.
 When enabled, the CLI will not request input through
                          the console and will throw errors directly.

 GLOBAL FLAGS